 Performance Testing DPI-enabled Devices

 Since DPI plays an essential role in network traffic management and network security, testing DPI functionality is crucial.
 Traffic generators are especially important in validating the DPI capabilities of a device for accuracy and performance.
-By analyzing metrics like throughput and packet loss while sending various frame sizes of good and malicious traffic, traffic generators can help you optimize the performance of DPI-enabled devices.
+By analyzing throughput and packet loss testing while sending various frame sizes of good and malicious traffic, traffic generators can help you optimize the performance of DPI-enabled devices.

 There are two schools of testing DPI with a traffic generator.
 You can capture real traffic on your network, and amplify it to a very high scale to measure the maximum load your DPI-enabled device can successfully manage.
 Or alternatively, choose a traffic generator with a library of application flows, and select a variety of traffic to send through your device to determine if the DPI is blocking the malicious traffic and giving the correct prioritization to other applications.

 The diagram below shows an example of a test setup for a DPI-enabled firewall.